ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 sudo service ssh restart
 ```

-The next time you log in you should just log right in without a password prompt.
+The next time you log in you should log right in without a password prompt.

 ### DDOS Protection with Cloudflare